 AF Brew Taproom – the most atmospheric place to start you beer tour.
 Located in the industrial part of the historic center, it occupies several former workshops of the Stepan Razin brewery, which was founded in 1795.
 In 2005, Heineken bought the factory and moved the production to modern venues.
 Late XIXth century halls with arches and columns were neglected, but thanks to Nikita Filippov and other AF Brew cofounders, the historic site got a new lease on life.
 “In 2012 we started the brewery as Anti Factory”, Filippov says.
 “This was the romantic and revolutionary stage of our business.
 Considering the fact that 2 out of 3 initial cofounders worked at the Baltika Company, we gave this name to our craft project to make it a contradiction”.

 Filippov explains that there was a transition period when they brewed their beer with small portions once every 2 months and only 1.5 year later they were able to leave Baltika.
 These days they produce 100,000 liters per month [200,000 standard 0.5 liter bottles], although about 45% is draft beer, distributed in kegs.
-They take part in international festivals and export their brands to 15 countries.
+They take part in international festivals, export their brands to 15 countries and produce non-alcoholic drink kombucha since summer of 2019.
 Established as a contract brewery, they built their own “factory” in 2016, which tourists can visit during an organized tour.
 It includes a 30-40 minute excursion followed by a degustation of 3-4 types of beer and a set of Indian food.
 Another location to try AF Brew production is Redrum Bar on Nekrasova Street, which has become a new party area in last few years.
-It off ers Scandinavian cuisine and 24 taps of beer (both local and imported).
+It offers Scandinavian cuisine and 24 taps of beer (both local and imported).
 Just a few sorts are served at Camorra Pizza – AF Brew food project, which has 3 venues in St. Petersburg at the moment.

 Bakunin Brewery was started in 2013 as a bar and bottle shop where beer geeks could try extraordinary imported beers.
 Nowadays, they create their own sorts and have 2 more locations in St. Petersburg.
 As Bakunin bartender Artur explains, the company picked the name of the XIXth century philosopher on purpose.
 Mikhail Bakunin was a Russian revolutionary and the founder of collectivist anarchism.
 And if we speak about craft beer, it historically represents a certain anarchy in the world of traditional beer making.
 “We have a contract production and use capacities of other breweries located in Leningrad Region and Latvia.
 Foreigners often visit our bar, especially our neighbors from Scandinavian and the Baltic countries”, Artur says.